iamkcube/Exquisite/README.md

 ## About the Festival

 Exquisite Music Festival is a celebration of music from around the world.
 We bring together artists from various genres to perform at our annual event.
-(Add more details about the festival here)

 ## Features of the Website